-The development of learning outcomes in the six subject areas will begin in fall 2017.
+The development of learning outcomes in the six subject areas began in fall 2017.
 The cycle of developing learning outcomes and validating the draft curriculum elements will continue through to December 2022.

 Provincial curriculum is being developed in alignment with The Guiding Framework for the Design and Development of Kindergarten to Grade 12 Provincial Curriculum.
 The role of this framework is to set a common direction for how provincial curriculum is developed.
 It describes the purpose of curriculum, and includes common principles and standards that guide what will be included in future curriculum and a common design for how curriculum will look.